-The name OdikaOdi, is an African/Igbo phase that means”Those that are alike or like minded” and is a call to action to all who share the same passion about maintaining the health of the planet we all call home.
+The name OdikaOdi, is an African/Igbo phase that means”Those that are alike / like minded” come together as friends / partners and is a call to action to all who share the same passion about maintaining the health of the planet we all call home.

-The motto of the NGO is an old Igbo proverb ” Ndu Miri Ndu Azu” meaning “If the water/river is well the fish is well.
-This is the NGO’s view of humanities relationship with Mother Earth.
-If she is well we are well.
+The motto of the NGO is an old Igbo proverb ” Ndu Mmiri, Ndu Azu” meaning “If the water/river has life, the fish in that water/ river will have life / live.
+This is the NGO’s view of humanity’s relationship with Gaia -Mother Earth.
+If she has life, then we dependant on her for our well being will also have life.

 NGO’s are organizations that work in many different fields, but the term is generally associated with those seeking social and or environmental transformation and improvements in quality of life.
 NGOs vary in their methods.
 Some act primarily as lobbyists, while others primarily conduct programs and activities.
 For instance, an NGO such as Oxfam, concerned with poverty alleviation, might provide needy people with the equipment and skills to find food and clean drinking water, whereas an NGO like the FFDA helps through investigation and documentation of human rights violations and provides legal assistance to victims of human rights abuses.
 Others, such as Afghanistan Information Management Services, provide specialized technical products and services to support development activities implemented on the ground by other organizations.